Close Menu

 Concept of Faith, Trust in Allah, and the Articles of Faith

-In understanding Islam, the concept of Tawakkul, or reliance on Allah alone is one of the major belief that the true believers have in their mind.
-True Muslims place their trust in Allah alone in all of their affairs and direct their worship to Him alone without associating partners to Him, even without associating any messengers to any of His doing.
-Quranic verses such as Surah Al-Tawbah (Chapter 9), Ayah 51, emphasize the importance of placing one’s trust in Allah’s wisdom and providence:
+In understanding Islam, the concept of Tawakkul, or reliance on Allah alone, is one of the major beliefs that the true believers have in their minds.
+True Muslims place their trust in Allah alone in all of their affairs and direct their worship to Him alone without associating partners with Him, even without associating any messengers with any of His doing.

 “Say, ‘Never will we be struck except by what Allah has decreed for us; He is our protector.’
 And upon Allah let the believers rely.”
 (Quran 9:51)

 Iman, or faith, encompasses belief in Allah, His messengers, the angels, the revealed scriptures, the Day of Judgment, and divine decree.
-In understanding Islam, know that all what faith encompasses are to be believed and buried in the mind, acted upon by the body and spoken about in words.
-Quranic references such as Surah Al-Baqarah (Chapter 2), Ayah 285, underscore the significance of nurturing and strengthening one’s faith through righteous deeds and steadfastness in adversity:
+In understanding Islam, know that all that faith encompasses are to be believed and buried in the mind, acted upon by the body and spoken about in words.

 “The Messenger has believed in what was revealed to him from his Lord, and [so have] the believers.
 All of them have believed in Allah and His angels and His books and His messengers, [saying], ‘We make no distinction between any of His messengers.’
 And they say, ‘We hear and we obey.
 [We seek] Your forgiveness, our Lord, and to You is the [final] destination.'”
 Surah Al-Baqarah (2:285)

 In conclusion, this beginner’s guide provides a comprehensive overview of Islam’s core beliefs and practices.
-By exploring the principles of Tawhid, the significance of accepting the prophethood of Prophet Muhammad (Peace Be Upon Him), articles of faith in islam, Quranic teachings, the concept of faith and trust in Allah, we gain a deeper understanding of the rich tapestry of Islamic faith and practice.
+By exploring the principles of Tawhid, the significance of accepting the prophethood of Prophet Muhammad (Peace Be Upon Him), articles of faith in Islam, Quranic teachings, and the concept of faith and trust in Allah, we gain a deeper understanding of the rich tapestry of Islamic faith and practice.

 belief faith islam muslim pillars of islam